ericmatthys/grunt-changelog/README.md

 Type: `String`
 Default value: `  (none)\n`

-The template used when no changes were found.
+The template used when no changes are found.

 ### Usage Examples